CharlesGueunet/vimmic/README.md

 ln -s ~/.vimrc $XDG_CONFIG_HOME/nvim/init.vim
 ```

-Note: you may need to run `:Update` afterward.
+Note: you may need to run `:Update` afterward if you have already installed the plugins
+with Vim.

 __How to use__
 --------------